wtetsu/mouseover-dictionary/README.md

-# Mouseover Dictionary
+# Mouse Dictionary

-Mouseover Dictionary is a dictionary extension for Firefox.
+Mouse Dictionary is a dictionary extension for Firefox.